Marion Campbell (archaeologist): Archaeologist and Historian

 Between 1954 and 1963, Campbell and Sandeman completed a field survey of Mid Argyll.
 The survey noted the locations of objects and sites that warranted further archaeological study, including standing stones, cairns, Early- and Medieval-Christian artifacts and sites, and forts.
 The survey was published in volume 95 of the journal Proceedings of the Society of Antiquaries of Scotland (PSAS) in 1962.
 Campbell's work included the first survey of Kilmartin Glen; it also created direction for many later archaeological studies of Mid Argyll.

 Among the artifacts described by Campbell were the Kilberry Sculptured Stones, found on Campbell's estate.
-These artifacts are dated to the Early and Medieval Christian Period and consist of 26 sculptured stones including crosses and cross fragments, grave slabs, and effigies.
+These artifacts are dated to the Early and Medieval Christian Period and consist of 26 sculptured stones, including crosses and cross fragments, grave slabs, and effigies.
 Campbell moved many of the Kilberry Sculptured Stones to the basement of Kilberry Castle in 1948 to better preserve and protect them.
 In 1951, she donated the stones to the Ministry of Works, which displayed them in a new, separate structure on Campbell's estate.

 Campbell was passionate about and an advocate for the history of Argyll, where she lived most of her life.
 She promoted the conversion of Auchindrain Township into a museum; the museum opened in 1968 and today educates visitors about traditional Scottish farming life.
 In the 1990s, Campbell donated her personal collection of artifacts to form the founding collection of the Kilmartin House.
-Today known as the Kilmartin Museum, the organization educates the public about the archaeological and natural history of Kilmartin Glen, where much of Campbell's professional work was focused.
+Today, known as the Kilmartin Museum, the organization educates the public about the archaeological and natural history of Kilmartin Glen, where much of Campbell's professional work was focused.

-In 1977, Campbell published the book Argyll: The Enduring Heartland which details the history of Argyll as well as Campbell's love and connection to the region.
+In 1977, Campbell published the book Argyll: The Enduring Heartland which details the history of Argyll and Campbell's love and connection to the region.
 Campbell's account of Scottish history and pride was well-received, with three separate editions appearing in print since its original publication.
 Campbell also researched Alexander III, a Scottish king with ties to Argyll.
-She compiled a decades-worth of research into the biography Alexander III, King of Scots, published shortly before her death in 1999.
+She compiled a decades-worth of research into the biography Alexander III, King of Scots, published shortly before she died in 1999.

 In 1955, Campbell founded the Natural History and Antiquarian Society of Mid Argyll, an organization dedicated to discussing, preserving, and educating the general public about the local history of Mid Argyll.
 She served as president of the Society from its founding until 1990.
-In 1971 she also became the founding editor and a regular contributor to the Mid Argyll Society's journal The Kist.
+In 1971, she became the founding editor and a regular contributor to the Mid Argyll Society's journal The Kist.
+She was a driving force behind the creation of the Auchindrain Township Open Air Museum.

 Campbell became a Fellow of the Society of Antiquaries of Scotland in 1949 and an Honorary Fellow of the Society in 1988.